 - Expected length of stay is 9-12 months

-Parents, legal guardians, police officers, juvenile courts, etc. can make referrals to Mid-Atlantic Youth Services.
+Accepts both delinquent and dependent referrals from Juvenile Courts, legal guardians, and police officers.
 If an adolescent in your care is in need of help, please contact Corey Shumaker at 814-221-5684 or via email at email@example.com.